10 Reasons to Use Rhino Horn

 Rhino Horn and Yoga

 Nasal irrigation is known in the Yoga tradition as Neti.
-Neti is part of the cleansing procedures, Shat Karma, which also involves tooth brushing, tongue cleansing and many other techniques.
-Neti with salt water is called Jala Neti, and another form of Neti is Sutra Neti using the cotton thread.
-The end of the thread is dipped in bee wax, which – when dried – will make the thread both stiff and flexible.
-This bee waxed end of the thread then is moved into one nostril, and then you pick up the thread at the back of your mouth and move the thread in and out of your nostril / mouth.
+Neti is part of the cleansing procedures called Shat Karma (“six actions”) which also involves tooth brushing, tongue cleansing and many other techniques.
+Today the most common form of Neti is with salt water, called Jala Neti.
+Another form of Neti is Sutra Neti using the cotton thread.

 The Rhino Horn is easy to use, but we do advise you to read the instruction pamphlet before beginning.